Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

 \subsection{Integration}

 For both the scalar and vector-field basis we compute the coefficients of the mass and stiffness matrices using numeric quadrature~\cite{Taylor:2008:JCAM}.
 For the mass matrices, this only requires that we can evaluate the basis functions at arbitrary locations in the triangle.
 For the stiffness matrix, this also requires that we are able to evaluate the differential of the basis functions.
-This is trivial for the scalar basis (since the differential is constant) and, given the simple expression of the Rodrigues rotation formula, can and also be implemented for the vector field basis.
+This is trivial for the scalar basis (since the differential is constant) and, given the simple expression of the Rodrigues rotation formula, is also straight-forward for the vector-field basis.

-Though the use of quadrature for computing integrals can result in numerical error (e.g. when the integrated function is not a polynomial of an appropriately low degree), it has the advantage of allowing the definition of linear systems in which the right-hand-side (constraints) is not in the span of the function basis.
-This is the case for computing geodesics discussed above, and is also true more generally when the signal is not defined by interpolating values from the vertices, such as when using texture maps or neural implicits~\cite{Park:2019:CVPR}.